Photography Accessories that make You a Pro

 Okay, so apart from external light, what else you need to get to have a complete set of the essential and best accessories to make you a pro photographer?

 Light modifiers are basically light shaping accessories.
 You attach them to your light source and you shape the light.
 Just because all photography revolves around light, the more you can shape it the better your images will be.
-These are some of must-haves as an advanced DSLR photographer.
+These are some of the must-haves as an advanced DSLR photographer.

 - Softboxes – softboxes are basically contraptions that come in several different sizes and shapes, with an opaque compartment which allows the fitment of a light source inside and a translucent front end that works to diffuse the light.
-Inside a softbox you get an option to use a reflective material for increasing the intensity of the light.
+Inside a softbox, you get an option to use a reflective material for increasing the intensity of the light.
 Softboxes are quintessential modifiers that most photographers use to create flattering portraits.
 Check out the best selling Lighting Controls & Modifiers on Amazon.

 - Grids – while we speak of grids we need to understand where they come from.
-Grids are basically a type of snoot.
+Grids are basically a type of shoot.
 A snoot is a type of light modifier that allows you to channelize light in a narrow beam.
 The whole purpose of using these light modifiers is so that you can illuminate specific areas of the image and nothing beyond that (unlike softboxes).
 That means grids and snoots create a hard light for more intense looking portraits.
-Grids, snoots and of course gobos are therefore ideal for the purpose of directing the light on to specific areas of a scene.
+Grids, snoots and of course gobos are therefore ideal for the purpose of directing the light onto specific areas of a scene.
 Essentially these all create hard and directional light.

 - Umbrellas – photographers have been bouncing light to make it softer and thereby more flattering for their subjects.
 The idea is to reduce the intensity, creating a softer light.
 Directing the light towards ceiling or walls was born to that effect.
 Umbrellas simply make that a bit easier to manage, the result being a lot more predictable.
-An umbrella, has a reflective inner side which reflects light back on to the scene.
+An umbrella has a reflective inner side which reflects light back onto the scene.

-Light stands / multi-use stands
+Light stands / Multi-Use Stands

 Light stands or multi-use stands are extremely useful.
-They allow you to setup your lights, your softboxes, your umbrellas and your backdrops.
+They allow you to set up your lights, your softboxes, your umbrellas and your backdrops.
 They basically function as an arm that holds up the light at an angle you want for the shot.
 They do the exact same thing for light modifiers.
 For quickly setting up a backdrop for your portraits or other photos stands are the perfect accessories for your studio.

 You see, digital cameras use a method known as reflected light for measuring how much light is there in a scene.
 So it’s not about how much light falls on a subject that determines the required exposure value but how much of it is reflected off from it.
 Sounds kind of lame isn’t?
 That’s why professionals opt for hand-held / external light meters.